-The cross-contamination rate for cobas° BKV was determined by testing 240 replicates of a BKV-negative matrix sample and 225 replicates of a high titer BKV DNA urine sample stabilized in cobas° PCR Media at approximately 1.00E+09 IU/mL.
+The cross-contamination rate for cobas BKV was determined by testing 240 replicates of a BKV-negative matrix sample and 225 replicates of a high titer BKV DNA sample at approximately 1.00E+09 IU/mL.
 In total, five runs were performed with positive and negative samples in a checkerboard configuration.